EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 === "Without IAM (default)"

-    Transactional writes stay disabled on the public catalogue - see [Bulk-loading records directly](#41-bulk-loading-records-directly-minimal-non-iam-deployments) for seeding sample data.
+    Transactional writes stay disabled on the public catalogue - see [Ingesting Records](#4-ingesting-records) ("Without IAM" tab) for seeding sample data.

 === "With IAM"